 }

-A design system that isn't accessible is a liability.
-Your colors must meet WCAG 2.1 contrast standards.
-For normal body text, this means a 4.5:1 ratio against the background.
+A design system that isn't accessible is a major liability.
+Your color combinations must meet WCAG 2.1 contrast standards - which means a minimum 4.5:1 ratio for normal body text against its background.

 Architect's Note

-"The most successful design systems are invisible.
-They don't draw attention to themselves; they provide a predictable, harmonious environment for the user to accomplish their goals.
-Spend time on your foundations, and the UI will build itself."
+"The best design systems are quiet.
+They don't scream for attention; they provide a consistent, harmonious structure for the user.
+Spend time solidifying your foundations, and the rest of the UI will practically build itself."